Llanelli: Manufacture

 Several firms, including Tata Steel Europe tinplate at Trostre and Dyfed Steels, are based in the Llanelli area and service the automotive industry.
 The Technium Performance Engineering Centre was developed at Llanelli Gate as a business incubator for businesses in the automotive, motor sport and aerospace sectors.

 The traditional industries of Llanelli have gradually declined in recent decades.
 Local government has responded by seeking to attract tourism with developments such as the Machynys Golf Course, retail parks at Trostre and Pemberton, and the Millennium Coastal Park.
 The core shopping area has now moved largely from the town centre to the Trostre/Pemberton area.

 Brewing

-The longstanding Felinfoel Brewery continues in Felinfoel, just outside the town.
+The longstanding Felinfoel Brewery is in Felinfoel, just outside the town.

-Rev. James Buckley was an ordained Methodist minister, born in Oldham, Lancashire in 1770, who after moving to Llanelli towards the end of the 18th century became involved in establishing a small brewery.
+James Buckley was an ordained Methodist minister, born in Oldham, Lancashire in 1770, who after moving to Llanelli towards the end of the 18th century became involved in establishing a small brewery.
 After the death of the owner, Buckley gained possession of the brewery and changed its name to Buckley's.
 In 1998, the brewery was bought by Brains Brewery, which transferred production to its facility in Cardiff.
-However, Brains continues to produce The Reverend James, a bitter named in Buckley's memory.
+Brains produces The Reverend James, a bitter named after Buckley.
 Since then the Llanelli brewery has been partly demolished.

 Leisure and tourism

-In the past decade, the longstanding emphasis on heavy industry has shifted towards the tertiary sector employment in leisure and tourism.
-Ongoing developments include the new Llanelli Scarlets rugby stadium, the Old Castle Works leisure village (see below) and a National Hunt racecourse at Ffos Las near Trimsaran.
+Developments include the Llanelli Scarlets rugby stadium, the Old Castle Works leisure village (see below) and a National Hunt racecourse at Ffos Las near Trimsaran.
 Machynys Ponds, a Site of Special Scientific Interest notable for its dragonfly population, lies a mile to the south.